-- Cohort Model: Customers need to be segregated into segments/cohorts based on similar characteristics—industry type, transaction date, etc. The CLV is calculated for each cohort individually.
+- Cohort Model: Customers need to be segregated into segments/cohorts based on similar characteristics—industry type, transaction date, etc. The customer lifetime value is calculated for each cohort individually.

 2. Predictive Approach

-- Machine Learning (ML) Model: A regression analysis is conducted on past transactions and customer data to predict the CLV.
-It is a highly dynamic model, and with the right framework, the CLV can be updated in real-time.
+- Machine Learning (ML) Model: A regression analysis is conducted on past transactions and customer data to forecast the CLV.
+It is a highly dynamic model, and with the right framework, the customer lifetime value can be updated in real-time.

 - Probabilistic Model: A probability distribution is applied to the customer data to estimate value from the transactions in the future.
 The CLV is calculated on the predicted transaction values.